euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 ![**Diagram 1:** Base Integration paths](IntegrationPathsClientFramework.svg)

-# Client Only Path Task: Add Client SDK [Add the Client SDK]
+# Client Only Path Task: Add Client SDK
 Adding the Client SDK is a Workspace ONE platform integration task for Android application developers.
 It applies to all levels of platform integration.